Dusch4593/nyt_bestsellers_cli/README.md

 ## Installation

 Fork and clone this repository to your local machine.
 Save it somewhere it'll be easy to find.
-Then, `cd` to `nyt_bestsellers_cli`.
+Then, `cd` into `nyt_bestsellers_cli`.

 ### Getting an API Key
 This project uses the New York Times Books API.
 As far as I know, you'll have to [sign up for an account](https://developer.nytimes.com/accounts/create) on the New York Times Developer Network in order to be able to generate an API key.
 You'll need this key to be able to fetch the Book and Category data.